 A “server” is a computer designed to deliver content over the internet.
 In fact, every website is delivered by a server.
 When you visit a website, your computer or phone connects to a server, which then “serves” you the website.
 Streaming refers to online media, especially video but sometimes audio too.
 And hosting refers to renting server usage from a company that specializes in storing and delivering online content (including websites and multimedia).

 With that working definition in mind, what is streaming server hosting?
-Streaming server hosting is a professional service provided by businesses, which allows users to upload, host, organize, and deliver online video content.
+Video on demand streaming server hosting is a professional service provided by businesses, which allows users to upload, host, organize, and deliver on demand video content online.
 And this is all possible without having to buy and configure servers of your own.

 Comparison of VOD-Only Streaming Server Hosting

-Now that we have a clear definition of streaming server hosting, let’s pivot and examine some of the hosting services available to you today.
+Now that we have a clear definition of video on demand streaming server hosting, let’s pivot and examine some of the hosting services available to you today.
 We’ll begin by looking at three VOD (Video-On-Demand) hosting services.

 Wistia is an online video platform focused on VOD.
 Wistia’s services focus heavily on video marketing, as well as including A/B testing and email notifications to channel subscribers.
 Professional plans for Wistia start at $99 per month and are fully white label.
 However, the basic plan doesn’t include video embedding—a crucial feature—and only includes 10 video uploads.
 Each additional upload is 25¢ per month.
 Advanced plans, which include more features, are available with custom pricing.